Burnaby North Secondary School: History

+In 2019, tensions between pro-Hong Kong and pro-China supporters over pro-democracy posters displayed on a school locker led to a heated incident among students at Burnaby North Secondary school.

 Academics

 Burnaby North is a highly academic school which enrolls a population of over 2000 students in grades 8 through grade 12.
-The student body is composed of students from many ethnic backgrounds, although most of the students are of East-Asian descent.
+The student body is composed of students from many ethnic backgrounds, although most are of East-Asian descent.
 The graduating class consists of approximately 450 to 500 students on average, many of whom are offered scholarships to attend well-known universities.
 Ivy League admission rates are very high in comparison to other Canadian public high schools; Burnaby North alumni have attended institutions such as Harvard University, Yale University, Princeton University and the University of Pennsylvania.
 In recent years, Burnaby North graduates have won more than a million dollars in scholarship money annually.

 In 2010, the eight high schools in the district earned almost $7.3 million in scholarship money.
 Burnaby North came in second place in the district, earning $1.2 million, $1.16 million of which came externally.

 Burnaby North has one of the largest Advanced Placement (AP) programs in Canada.
 Over 30% of the student body is enrolled in at least one Honours or AP course.
 In May 2007, 297 students wrote a total of 687 exams in 17 subject areas and a score of 3 or higher was earned on 86% of those exams, and 104 students achieved AP Scholar status, indicating they had scored 3 out of a possible 5 on at least 3 AP exams.
 This indicates quite early that the program is not only large, but is also of high quality.
 In 2007, a total of 31 students achieved National AP Scholar status, the highest standing which requires an average score of 4 over five or more exams, surpassing the previous year's record of 18 and setting a national record.
 In 2008, a total of 97 students became AP Scholars, and 35 students achieved National AP Scholar status, again surpassing the previous year's record and setting a national record.
 In 2009, there were 86 AP Scholars and 23 National AP Scholars.

-In October 2013, Burnaby North announced that it will be offering the Advanced Placement (AP) Capstone Diploma starting in the 2014–15 school year.
-The AP Capstone program is a pilot program that is currently offered in a handful of schools worldwide.
+In October 2013, Burnaby North announced that it would be offering the Advanced Placement (AP) Capstone Diploma starting in the 2014–15 school year.
+This is a pilot program that was then offered in only a handful of schools worldwide.

-Burnaby North also offers a very well established Career Preparation program whereby students go out on work experience for between 30 and 90 hours.
+Burnaby North also offers a very well established Career Preparation program through which students go out on work experience for between 30 and 90 hours.
 The goal is to introduce students to the world of work and to enable students to explore a career area that is of interest to them.
 Burnaby North is at the leading edge of the latest industry training programs (ACE-IT) that enable students to complete the first year theory exams and a portion of the on-the-job training requirements of an apprenticeship program.